w28ahmad/mula-backend/README.md

 ### Notes

 1. During the initial socket connection we would want share some config info, this would allow us in the future to dynamically set the difficulty game size and so on and so forth.

 # TODOs:

 - Refactor code to have the timer with the session
 - Ensure Player removal occurs on tab close
 - Add indicator for question wrong
 - If a user gets a question wrong, they redirected to another question
 - Fix the page size/scroll issues when page content gets too large

 - The entire session should be controlled by the backend, Closing session ... starting game, these should all be events propagated by the backend

 - make question game debugging more modularized so if in the future, the question page is modularized to a different frontend, we can easily point to the debug game page

 - Reduce the dependency on question id within the sql, ideally we want to be able to CRUD operations without resetting anything!
 So the question ID -- mapping to question number is becoming an issue

 - Review why diagrams do not appear on prod

 - export const HOST = "http://localhost:8080" <- this should be controlled by environment variable
 - Review if the question page has a lot of duplicate code or if there is a better way to generate the json
+- Java SockJS TaskScheduler to use for scheduling heartbeats tasks

+- All responses should be instantiated within the controllers

 # Good Deployment Instructions

 youtube.com/watch?v=PH-Mcd0Rs1w&list=PLy_6D98if3ULEtXtNSY_2qN21VCKgoQAE&index=32